 A team will consist of 5 to 10 riders across one or more categories.
 Each team member must complete 5 or more races for points to fully count.

 5th - 1 point

-Any team member placing 6 or higher receives zero points.
+Any team member placing 6 or higher receives one point.
 For the calculation of overall series points, each team will add their scores from all rounds of the series.

-Team members cannot share, exchange or replace bikes during race.
-Must start and finish on same bike.
+Team members cannot share, exchange or replace bikes during a race.
+Must start and finish on the same bike.

 Each team member must wear matching jerseys/shirts.

 The first place Enduro team wins co-branded Championship jerseys with Go Nuts and your team logo.